UMass Boston

 The Nantucket Field Station, one of the facilities of UMass Boston's School for the Environment, is a 107-acre field site of pristine salt marsh, rolling uplands, and harbor waterfront which provides education, research, and community service.
 We are a world-class research and educational institution and a deeply engaged member of the Nantucket community.

-Each summer, UMass Boston offers several field courses from late May through August.
+Each summer, UMass Boston offers several field courses from June through August.
 These courses feature field work that allows participants to use the island’s natural and cultural resources to investigate classroom topics.
 Courses offered explore many fields of study — from marine biology to spider ecology.

 Apply to BIOL 344/345